mawnja/dotfile/.vim/plugged/telescope.nvim/developers.md

 Entry maker is a function used to transform an item from the finder to an internal entry table, which has a few required keys.
-It allows us to display one string but match something completly different.
+It allows us to display one string but match something completely different.
 It also allows us to set an absolute path when working with files (so the file will always be found) and a relative file path for display and sorting.
 This means the relative file path doesn't even need to be valid in the context of the current working directory.